sitespeedio/jenkins.sitespeed.io/README.md

 ## How to run in Jenkins
 - Build the HPI file (not included in Jenkins automatically yet)
 - Install the HPI file in Jenkins
-- Download the latest version of sitespeed.io from http://www.sitespeed.io and put that on your Jenkins server
+- Install the latest version of sitespeed.io on your Jenkins server <code>npm install -g sitespeed.io</code>
 - Configure the plugin
 - Run it!